Riley County, KS · Probate Cost

 • Filing fees and court costs in Riley County follow Kansas's reasonable compensation standard.

-• Contact the Riley County Probate Court in Manhattan for the current fee schedule applicable to probate filings.
+• Contact the Riley County Probate Court in Manhattan for the current fee schedule.

 Estate planning attorney's desk with legal files in Riley County, Kansas